kontent-ai/gatsby-packages/README.md

 ## Debugging

-To get a smooth debugging experience, you can temporarily copy the `gatsby-source-kentico-cloud` [directory](https://github.com/Kentico/gatsby-source-kentico-cloud) of the source plugin to the `/plugins` directory of your project and run `npm install` then your project would use this local source plugin.
+To get a smooth debugging experience, you can temporarily copy the `gatsby-source-kentico-cloud` [directory](https://github.com/Kentico/gatsby-source-kentico-cloud) of the source plugin to the `/plugins` directory of your project and run `npm install` and `npm run build` there.
+Then your project would use this local source plugin.

 ## Troubleshoot